huizhou68/HZ/content/teaching.md

 title: Teaching Experience
 ---

+Starting this semester (Fall 2021), I am teaching POLS 3316 Statistics for Political Scientists, an intro-level methods class for undergraduates.
+This course introduces students to basic statistical theories and concepts as well as the R language. [[Syllabus](/POLS3316Syllabus.pdf)]

+In addition to intro-level statistics, I am also interested in teaching more aadvanced methods for graduate students.
+In this era of data explosion, learning some big data techniques can be extremely helpful.
+I can teach graduate students on topics including web-scraping, regular expressions, topic models, machine learning, etc.

-As a Teaching Assistant, I have worked with quite a few professors in the department.
+During my time in the graduate school, I have worked as a teaching assistant for many professors in the department.
 Below are a list of courses that I have assisted with.

 * Spring 2021, POLS 6317 Inequality and Redistribution, Dr. Ling Zhu
 * Spring 2021, Spring 2019 and Spring 2018, PUBL 6313 Fundamentals of Policy Analysis, Dr. Ling Zhu